Done With Diligence

 I have written in my Costco series about how much money we are saving each month by getting what we can there.
 The first time I shopped Costco, I was shocked at how many organic and nutritious options they carry!
 For whatever reason, I had assumed that big box stores simply wouldn’t offer the kinds of products I wanted for my family.
 Boy, was I wrong!

 I buy bulk staples there like organic flour and olive oil.
-I also buy packable lunch box options like Clid Kid Bars.
-They have ready meats perfect for lunches like cans of wild-caught tuna (43 grams of protein per can!) and grass-fed polish sausages.
+I also buy packable lunch box options like Clif Kid Bars.
+They have ready meats perfect for lunches like cans of wild-caught tuna (43 grams of protein per can!) and grass-fed Polish sausages.
 And I even stock up on household basics like toilet paper!

 Tip #8: Make Your Own Bread